 Melba’s Chocolates was started by Graeme and Joy Foristal in March 1981 in a small wash house behind their Adelaide restaurant, ‘Melba’s’!
-The business progressed in varying stages and with the restaurant sale, was relocated to a single car garage behind their Oakbank home.
+The business progressed in varying stages and with the restaurant sale, was relocated to a single car garage behind their Oakbank home in the Adelaide Hills.

 In June 1990 the Adelaide Convention Centre asked Melba’s to supply their after dinner chocolates.
 Larger premises were required.
 This coincided with Graeme’s attendance at an Adelaide Confectionery Company’s liquidation sale where he purchased 5 truck loads of equipment.
 Little did they know that this was the lead up to Melba’s becoming significant chocolate & confectionery makers and a South Australian tourist attraction.

-July 1st 1990 Melba’s transferred to the historic Woodside Farmers Union Factory site which had closed in 1977 and been left to languish.
+July 1st 1990 Melba’s transferred to the historic Woodside Farmers Union Factory site, in Woodside which had closed in 1977 and been left to languish.
 Melba’s took over the former cheese factory building.
 The mammoth task of cleaning the old site commenced.
 Fourteen years of abandonment and neglect were washed away – Stage 1 of Heritage Park had commenced.

 Historically, Melba’s operated old heritage chocolate and confectionery making machinery and this continues today allowing visitors to experience the old arts and techniques.